dave-kennedy/clean-html/readme.md

 Type: Mixed Array (strings or RegExp pattern)
 Default: `[]`

+### remove-empty-attributes

+An array of attributes to remove from the markup if their value is empty.

+Type: Mixed Array (strings or RegExp pattern)
+Default: `['class', 'style', 'id']`

 ### remove-tags

 Tags to always remove from markup.
 Nested content is preserved.